GluuFederation/docs-ce-prod/3.1.3/source/authn-guide/passport.md

 ```

 In order to call the Strategy, the request URL to call the API must
-match the route that we configured.
+match the route that we previously configured.